Breadcrumb

 What are the symptoms?

 The symptoms of foodborne botulism may include double vision, blurred vision, drooping eyelids, slurred speech, difficulty swallowing, dry mouth, and muscle weakness.
 Infants with botulism appear to have little energy (lethargic), eat poorly, are constipated, and have a weak cry and poor muscle tone.
 These are all symptoms of the muscle paralysis caused by the nerve toxin.
 If botulism is not treated, advanced symptoms may cause paralysis of the arms, legs, and trunk and the muscles that help you breathe.
-In food-borne botulism, symptoms generally begin 18 to 36 hours after eating a contaminated food.
-But they can occur as early as 4 hours or as late as 10 days after eating the food.
+In foodborne botulism, symptoms generally begin for adults 12 to 72 hours after eating a contaminated food and for infants 3 to 30 days.

 How is it diagnosed?